awsdocs/aws-systems-manager-user-guide/doc_source/verify-agent-signature.md

    uid                  SSM Agent <ssm-agent-signer@amazon.com>
    ```

-   The fingerprint should match the following:
+   The fingerprint should match the following\.

    `8108 A07A 9EBE 248E 3F1C 63F2 54F4 F56E 693E CA21`